“…the people who are loyal to their God shall stand firm and take action” (Dan 11:32).

 Jesus isn’t the same kind of hero as Samson or any other of the Israelite heroes and heroines found in Scripture, some of whom are even honoured by God for their outstanding faith by being named in Hebrews ch 11.

 He came down from heaven where, as second Person of the Trinity, he was worshipped and adored by myriads of angels, sitting with his Father on the throne of Divine Power, first Person of the Trinity, and became a true human being.
 He was sinless, flawless, without blemish; and in this true human body with a true human nature, he did marvellous things.
 And, like Samson, who was a type of Christ, Jesus fought against the enemies of God and God’s people and, in death, defeated them.
 This is just what a Champion is and does.
-King David prayed, “Arise, O LORD: save me, O my God: for thou hast smitten all mine enemies upon the cheek bone; thou hast broken the teeth of the ungodly” (Ps3:7).
+King David prayed, “Rise up, O LORD!
+Deliver me, O my God!
+For you strike all my enemies on the cheek; you break the teeth of the wicked” (Ps3:7).
 David’s enemies here mentioned were physical, but the real enemies are spiritual beings – devils; and Satan, the Prince of devils; and Jesus fought them in the spiritual realm.
 Indeed, he came specifically to destroy Satan and the wicked hosts of darkness.

-Jesus is, nonetheless, our hero and our champion, and we see that in passages such as Matthew 12:22-29 where, as the one who overcomes and binds Satan and plunders his house, and in Hebrews 2:14-18 where it says he came to destroy “him that had the power of death, that is, the devil; And deliver them who through fear of death were all their lifetime subject to bondage”, we also see that he is more than a man, more than a super-being, more than a demigod or even a demiurge – he is God himself.
+Jesus is, nonetheless, our hero and our champion, and we see that in passages such as Matthew 12:22-29 where, as the one who overcomes and binds Satan and plunders his house, and in Hebrews 2:14-18 where it says he came to destroy “the one who has the power of death, that is, the devil, and free those who all their lives were held in slavery by the fear of death”, we also see that he is more than a man, more than a super-being, more than a demigod or even a demiurge – he is God himself.

 But he didn’t come to mindlessly break bones and smash skulls, or to fight with sword and spear, like the comic book character Conan the Barbarian.
 His enemies – our enemies – are spiritual beings (Eph 6:12); he saves his people by his death for them and in their place, satisfying the wrath of God against them because of their (and our) sins (Heb 2:14-15); and he defends them from all dangers (Matt 28:20).
 He is the “stronger man” who has bound the strong man (Satan) and ransacked his domain (Matt 12-25-29); he is the One who overcame death by dying (1 Pet 3:18), and then entered hell and proclaimed his victory over his incarcerated enemies (1 Pet 3:19), and who led captivity itself captive (Eph 4:8).
-He is “the Lion of the tribe of Juda, the Root of David, [who] hath prevailed to open the book, and to loose the seven seals thereof” (Rev 5:5).
+He is “the Lion of the tribe of Judah, the Root of David, [who] has conquered, so that he can open the scroll and its seven seals” (Rev 5:5).
+It is he who possesses the keys of Death and of Hades (Rev 1:18).